Collegiality: The Foundation of Teamwork - Do Nurses Need Collegiality Guidelines?

 ‘The purpose of collegiality guidelines is to support collegiality among nurses in their daily work.
 The guidelines obligate us to work collegially with one another.
 Our collegiality as nurses is an equal and reciprocal relationship between members of the profession.
 It supports our professional work, and aims to achieve a common objective – the best patient care possible.
 Collegiality influences the profession’s internal cohesion and status in society.’

-A great mission statement… but the elephant in the room is: how do we get nurses to decide to choose collegial behaviour rather than behaviour that is damaging to their colleagues and the workplace and patient care?
+A great mission statement... but the e elephant in the room is: how do we get nurses to decide to choose collegial behaviour rather than behaviour that is damaging to their colleagues, the workplace and patient care?

 According to the Finnish Nurses Association collegiality guidelines:

 Emotional intelligence training is being used in major organisations as staff development to improve workplace culture.
-In nursing and the larger healthcare workforce, developing emotional intelligence would help.
+In nursing and the larger healthcare workforce, developing emotional intelligence would definitely be helpful.

 The following two domains of emotional intelligence developed by Daniel Goleman (1996) are vital for promoting collegial behaviour among the nursing workforce: